cncf/toc/operations/dd-toc-guide.md

  This does not mean they can't have any involvement with a project at all as contributing to pull requests or adopting the project are signals of a healthy interest and knowledge of the project.
 To ensure appropriate evaluation without bias, a second, unconflicted TOC member must be assigned to co-sponsor the project with them.

-If a conflict of interest is present, the TOC member will state they have a conflict and seek a second sponsor on the project's application issue prior to proceeding.
+If a conflict of interest is present, the TOC member will state they have a conflict and seek a second _primary_ sponsor on the project's application issue prior to proceeding.

 ### Kicking off the due diligence

 Once the project is assigned to the TOC member(s), the TOC member(s) engages the project's maintainers or leadership group to kick off the due diligence.
 This can be done by commenting on the Issue, starting a slack channel (public or private), slack group direct message, email exchange, or thread in the project's primary communication channel.
 We strive to keep these discussions transparent and visible but should consider any potential sensitive issues that come about as a result of the review (resolution of vulnerabilities for instance).

+Any form of communication must include _two members_ of CNCF staff to ensure consistency and continuity throughout the process.

 TOC members, with support from CNCF staff, should schedule a meeting with the project to the extent possible given availability and timezones.
 Asynchrounous kick-offs can occur, but may result in additional back and forth or delays.
 Each Kick-off meeting should have a central kick-off document that allows the TOC and the project to capture expectations, decisions, timelines, and other pertinent references needed for successful completion of the due diligence.
 A [kick-off meeting template](toc-templates/template-kickoff-notes.md) is located in the [toc-templates](toc-templates/) folder.